srisha047/srisha047.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I’m Srisha Bista, an entomologist and agricultural researcher passionate about sustainable pest management.
-I currently reside in Lalitpur, Nepal, and love to travel and dance when I’m not busy with bugs.
+I’m Srisha Bista, an entomologist and agricultural researcher with a focus on Integrated Pest Management (IPM) and sustainable agriculture.
+I am passionate about advancing sustainable farming through biological control, IPM strategies, and smart diagnostics to effectively manage pests and diseases.When I’m not engaged in research or fieldwork, I enjoy traveling to explore new cultures.
-Let’s connect on [LinkedIn]https://www.linkedin.com/in/srisha-bista-2568a9194/
+Feel free to connect with me on LinkedIn https://www.linkedin.com/in/srisha-bista-2568a9194/ or contact me via email at srisha047@gmail.com.